tlaverdure/laravel-echo-server/README.md

 ### Pusher

 The HTTP subscriber is compatible with the Laravel Pusher subscriber.
-Just configure the host + port for your Socket.IO server and set the app ID + key in config/broadcasting.php.
+Just configure the host and port for your Socket.IO server and set the app id and key in config/broadcasting.php.
 Secret is not required.

 ```php
  'pusher' => [